Tafaraa/SkillLens/README_DEPLOY.md

 1. **Common Issues**
    - CORS errors: Ensure CORS_ORIGINS includes your frontend URL
    - API connection issues: Verify the API URL in frontend environment variables
-   - Build failures: Check build logs in both Railway and Vercel
+   - Build failures: Check build logs in both Render and Vercel
+   - Render free tier sleep: Note that the free tier will sleep after 15 minutes of inactivity

 2. **Logs and Monitoring**
-   - Railway: View logs in the Railway dashboard
+   - Render: View logs in the Render dashboard under your service
    - Vercel: Check deployment logs in the Vercel dashboard
    - Use the respective platforms' monitoring tools to track performance